Introduction

 Browsers

-Fully managed browser instances.
-Create, control, and close them via a clean REST API.
+Create, control, and close isolated browser instances through a clean REST API.

 AI Instructions